Smooth Bump Functions

 A partition of unity is a family of functions, each concentrated within one member of a given open cover, that

 together sum to the constant function \(1\).
-The summing condition is what lets it act as a smooth weighting scheme:
+The summing condition is what lets it act as a smooth weighting scheme.

-multiplying any object by the members of the family and adding the pieces reconstructs the object, with the family
+Multiplying any object by the members of the family and adding the pieces reconstructs the object, with the family

 silently apportioning it among the sets of the cover.
-The definition must be arranged so that this infinite sum makes
+The definition must be arranged so that this infinite sum

 Definition: Partition of Unity